-Find success by incorporating some simple strategies that make selling fun
+Find middle school fundraising success by using some simple strategies

 Finding middle school fundraising ideas that will work also poses some hurdles.
 You can have a great product, but if you don’t have your students on board, you won’t succeed.